Here are a list of blogs written about locations in The Netherlands.

 For my second route this week it was right after fuelling up with some pasta, also prepared with my cushion-padded shorts and the correct gear.
 The plan was to do another small route for practicing, but with a beautiful sun setting it was too good to end it to quickly.
 I cycled with my partner exactly 32km, and even at the end I felt like I could of gone further but it was dark and we had no lights!

-I need lots of practice until I can call myself a real road bike fanatic, but I’m making a good start!
+I still need lots of practice until I can call myself a real road bike fanatic, but I’m making a good start!

 My wish list of things to get (and need) to feel like a complete road bike user: